Guide to the Collection

-Caroline Wells Healey Dall was born in Boston to Mark Healey (1791-1876) and Caroline Foster (1800-1871).
+Caroline Wells Healey Dall was born in Boston, Mass. to Mark Healey (1791-1876) and Caroline Foster Healey (1800-1871).
 She was the eldest of eight siblings, including four sisters and three brothers.
 Caroline's sister Marianne Wells Healey (b.
 1827) was the third of her family's siblings.

 Caroline's father took great interest in her schooling, and she was well-educated in private schools and by tutors.
 Following a temporary financial reversal that led to the Healey family bankruptcy in 1837, Caroline became a teacher, and she was vice-principal at Miss English's School for Young Ladies in Georgetown, D.C. from 1842 to 1844.
 She was active in the Unitarian Church, and shared religious interests led to her marriage in 1844 to minister Charles Henry Appleton Dall.
 They had two children, William Healey Dall (1845-1927) and Sarah Keene Dall (b.
-1849), and they lived in Baltimore, Portsmouth, New Hampshire, Needham, Massachusetts, and Toronto as Charles served various parishes.
-The marriage was troubled, and in 1855, Charles became a Unitarian minister-at-large in India and Caroline and their children remained in Boston.
+1849), and they lived in Baltimore, Md.; Portsmouth, N.H.; Needham, Mass.; and Toronto as Charles served various parishes.
+The marriage was troubled, and in 1855, Charles became a Unitarian minister-at-large in India, and Caroline and their children remained in Boston.

 In addition to her activity in the Unitarian community, Caroline also became interested in transcendentalism and the ideas of Margaret Fuller in the 1840s.
 She wrote Essays and Sketches (addressing Christian themes) in 1849 and became a women's rights activist and a more prolific writer after Charles's move to India, relying in large part upon her lecturing and writing to support herself and her family.
 Perhaps the most influential of her many books is The College, the Market, and the Court; or Woman's Relation to Education, Labor, and Law (1867).
 Caroline lived in Washington, D.C. with her son William after 1879.